War of the Sicilian Vespers: Sicilian Vespers

 By the end of 1281, unrest in Sicily was growing rapidly.
 Muslim victories against Christian fiefdoms in the Levant were destabilizing the Holy Land, and it became widely speculated that Charles and the Angevins would soon sail to invade Byzantium; both of these occurrences sparked fears of a renewed campaign of forced conscription and taxation in Sicily.
 These fears were seemingly confirmed when in December 1281, Charles ordered a 50 percent increase in the traditional subventio generalis tax for the coming year, which mandated the populace pay or enter military service.

 On Easter Monday 1282, just prior to the start of evening Vespers at the Church of the Holy Spirit in Palermo, a deadly riot broke out between Angevin soldiers and the Sicilian population.
 Accounts differ as to what sparked the riot; some sources note the harassment of a Sicilian woman by an Angevin soldier, others cited an attack by a Frenchman on a Sicilian burgher or priest.
 The rioting spread throughout Palermo, and soon evolved into an organized revolt against the Angevin—French authorities.
 Starting in western Sicily, the revolt spread to the rest of the island, leading to the massacre of four thousand Frenchmen over the course of the next six weeks.

 Rebels took control over most of the island, with only the key port city of Messina remaining under Angevin control.
 The home port of the Angevin crusader fleet, Messina was less willing to join the revolt without careful consideration.
 The city was ringed with Angevin garrisons, was geographically close to Charles’ capital in Naples - it had benefited economically from Charles' aggressive shipbuilding program, and Messina had remained loyal to Charles during the failed revolt of 1268.
 Inside the city, Angevin vicar Herbert of Orléans initially maintained control; however, as the rebellion spread, unrest in the city grew.
 Hoping to bolster the city's defenses, in April Herbert sent Angevin troops to reinforce the mountain forts that circled Messina, but this action backfired and emboldened the increasingly pro-rebel populace.
 Fearing an imminent civil uprising, on 28 April, Herbert and the Angevin garrison withdrew to the castle of Mategriffon, leaving the city to the rebels.
-Captain of the People Alaimo da Lentini took command of the city on behalf of the rebellion and rioters burned the Angevin crusader fleet stationed in the harbor, greatly hampering Charles' ambitions in the Mediterranean.
+Captain of the People Alaimo da Lentini took command of the city on behalf of the rebellion and rioters burned the Angevin crusader fleet stationed in the harbor.